Quicksilver Messenger Service: Early years

 These albums, which have been hailed as "...two of the best examples of the San Francisco sound at its purest," emphasize extended arrangements and fluid twin-guitar improvisation.
 Cipollina's highly melodic, individualistic lead guitar style, combined with Gary Duncan's driving minor scale, jazzy guitar playing, resulted in a clear, notable contrast to the heavily amplified and overdriven sound of contemporaries like Cream and Jimi Hendrix.
 In 2003 Happy Trails was rated at No. 189 in the Rolling Stone Top 500 albums survey, where it was described as "...the definitive live recording of the mid-Sixties San Francisco psychedelic-ballroom experience..."
 Archetypal Quicksilver Messenger Service songs include the elongated rendition of Bo Diddley's "Who Do You Love?" on Happy Trails.

 Duncan left the group not long after the recording of Happy Trails; according to David Freiberg, this was largely because of his escalating problems with opiates and amphetamines.
 His 'farewell' performances were the studio recordings that ended up on Happy Trails and a final live performance with the band on New Year's Eve 1969.
 Duncan recalled 18 years later:

-Freiberg later recalled that Duncan's departure shook the core of the band: "Duncan was the 'engine' man, it just didn’t WORK without him ... for me.
+Freiberg later recalled that Duncan's departure shook the core of the band: "Duncan was the 'engine' man, it just didn't WORK without him ... for me.
 I was really ...
 I was devastated..."

 For their 1969 album Shady Grove, Duncan was replaced by renowned English session keyboardist Nicky Hopkins, who had played on scores of hit albums and singles by acts like the Kinks, the Rolling Stones, the Beatles, the Who, The Jeff Beck Group and Steve Miller.
 Hopkins' virtuoso piano boogie dominates the album, giving it a unique sound within the Quicksilver catalog.

-Dino Valenti rejoins
+Gary Duncan and Dino Valenti rejoin

 Gary Duncan and Dino Valenti both returned to Quicksilver Messenger Service at this time, expanding the group to a six-piece.
 The next two albums, Just for Love and What About Me, were recorded simultaneously in Hawaii.
 Much of What About Me was recorded at Pacific High Recording in San Francisco, and both albums were mixed at Pacific High.

-The band's approach to recording was undisciplined, with Valenti hiring a building without electricity to record in.
+The band's approach to recording was undisciplined, with Valenti renting a building without electricity to record in.
 The finished albums took many hours in the studio because the group had a contract which allowed unlimited studio time with no Capitol producer present unless invited.
 The producer was only invited to the studio to hear the playing of the finished albums.

 The albums are a departure from the group's earlier sound, with Valenti taking over as lead singer and, under the pseudonym of Jesse Oris Farrow, principal songwriter.
-The records sold relatively well and produced the group's one hit radio single, "Fresh Air."
+The records sold relatively well and produced the group's one hit radio single, "Fresh Air".
 John Cipollina and Nicky Hopkins departed soon after their experiences in Hawaii.
 Hopkins apparently left during the Hawaii recording sessions, as founding Paul Butterfield Blues Band keyboardist Mark Naftalin takes his place for three cuts on What About Me.